BrandonWilliamBridges/Lightning-Component---PicklistValues.cmp/README.md

 # Lightning-Component---PicklistValues.cmp
-Displays picklist values for a given object and custom picklist field.
+Displays picklist values for a given object and picklist field.

 Example of use: